-Psalm 23 John 10:11-13, 22-30 College Hill Presbyterian Church, Tulsa Rev. Todd B. Freeman May 8, 2022
+Psalm 23 John 10:11-13, 22-30 College Hill Presbyterian Church, Tulsa Rev. Todd B. Freeman May 11, 2025

-I forget who first mentioned this to me, but if you really want to know how someone is doing, don't ask, "How are you?", because the answer is almost always, "Fine," whether it is or not.
-Instead, ask "How are things with your soul?"
+It's not an understatement to say that we are living in anxious times, complicated by additional chaos and uncertainty.
+At times like these maybe it's best not to simply ask, "How are you?", because the answer is almost always, "Fine," whether it is or not.
+Instead, perhaps it's better to ask, "How are things with your soul?"
 That's a question worth pondering.

 The world we live in, though created by God and filled with wonder and beauty, is often detrimental to our state of well-being - sometimes to our very lives.
-The world has a way of draining our energy, robbing us of the joy of living, and depleting our sense of wonder.
+The world has a way of creating anxiety, draining our energy, robbing us of the joy of living, and depleting our sense of wonder.
 Perhaps that's why scripture instructs us to be in the world, but not of the world.

-Who among us doesn't need rest, renewal and restoration for our bodies, minds, and spirits?
-Anxiety, fear, confusion, anger, worry, stress, and the like, all contribute to one of our deepest desires - to find some peace and quiet, and a sense of healing and wholeness in our hectic lives.
+Who among us, then, doesn't need rest, renewal and restoration for our bodies, minds, and spirits?
+Anxiety, fear, confusion, anger, worry, stress, and the like, all contribute to one of our deepest desires - to find some peace and quiet, a sense of healing and wholeness in our hectic lives.
 So let me ask: